 For some, the idea of putting their resume or CV (curriculum vitae, or “life’s course”) together brings a sense of dread.
 We can’t help with that, but with the help of this article, you should at least feel good about the framework you use to build your resume.
 We won’t spend a lot of time of what should be in the resume, but more on how it should be constructed and the pros and cons of each approach.

 There are two (really 2 ½) main formats of how your resume can be assembled.
 One is functional, the second is chronological, and the ½ is a combination of the two.

 Functional Project Manager Resume

 The functional project manager resume focuses on skills (like using enterprise project management tools, risk management, communication and so on) and experiences and downplays the employment aspect of your career.
 This is good for project managers that may be new to the workforce, or may have had some gaps in their employment history.

 Interestingly, gaps in employment are not nearly the black mark that they used to be when employment was high.
-Nearly everyone has been affected by recent downturns in the economy and understands that even good people were affected by companies going out of business or downsizing.What are some of the pros and cons of a functional project manager resume?
+Nearly everyone has been affected by recent downturns in the economy and understands that even good resources were affected by companies going out of business or downsizing.What are some of the pros and cons of a functional project manager resume?

 - It focuses on what you know.
 Rather than being tied to what you did at a certain place over a certain period of time, a functional resume allows you to combine your experience into one package.
 For example, you may have written use cases in one company, technical manuals in another company, and functional specifications in another company.
 You can pull all of these activities together under the umbrella of Documentation Specialist and show the breadth and depth of what you have done.